mmaaddiieemm/search-app/README.md

 ### `npm run lint`

 runs eslint on the project files.

+### 'npm run coverage'

+due to an apparent bug in Jest, passing the --coverage option to the react test script returns coverage results that are totally empty, so i've just added this as a script to save some time.

 ## Learn More